Robert Moses: Reappraisal

-Some scholars have attempted to rehabilitate Moses's reputation by contrasting the scale of works with the high cost and the slow speed of public works in the decades following his era.
-The peak of Moses's construction occurred during the economic duress of the Great Depression, and despite the era's woes, Moses's projects were completed in a timely fashion and have been reliable public works since then, which compares favorably to the delays that New York City officials have had in redeveloping the Ground Zero site of the former World Trade Center or to the delays and technical problems surrounding the Second Avenue Subway and Boston's Big Dig project.
+Some scholars have attempted to rehabilitate Moses' reputation by contrasting the scale of works with the high cost and the slow speed of public works in the decades following his era.
+The peak of Moses's construction occurred during the economic duress of the Great Depression, and despite the era's woes, Moses' projects were completed in a timely fashion and have been reliable public works since then, which compares favorably to the delays that New York City officials have had in redeveloping the Ground Zero site of the former World Trade Center or to the delays and technical problems surrounding the Second Avenue Subway and Boston's Big Dig project.

 Three major exhibits in 2007 prompted a reconsideration of his image among some intellectuals, as they acknowledged the magnitude of his achievements.
 According to the Columbia University architectural historian Hilary Ballon and colleagues, Moses deserves a better reputation.
 They argue that his legacy is more relevant than ever and that people take the parks, playgrounds, and housing that Moses built, now generally binding forces in those areas, for granted even if the old-style New York neighborhood was of no interest to Moses himself.
-Moreover, were it not for Moses's public infrastructure and his resolve to carve out more space, New York might not have been able to recover from the blight and flight of the 1970s and the 1980s to become today's economic magnet.
+Moreover, were it not for Moses' public infrastructure and his resolve to carve out more space, they argue that New York might not have been able to recover from the blight and flight of the 1970s and the 1980s to become today's economic magnet.

-"Every generation writes its own history," said Kenneth T. Jackson, a historian of New York City to the New York Times in 2007.
+"Every generation writes its own history," wrote Kenneth T. Jackson in the New York Times in 2007.
 "It could be that The Power Broker was a reflection of its time: New York was in trouble and had been in decline for 15 years.
 Now, for a whole host of reasons, New York is entering a new time, a time of optimism, growth and revival that hasn't been seen in half a century.
 And that causes us to look at our infrastructure," said Jackson.
 "A lot of big projects are on the table again, and it kind of suggests a Moses era without Moses," he added.
 Politicians are also reconsidering the Moses legacy; in a 2006 speech to the Regional Plan Association on downstate transportation needs, New York Governor-elect Eliot Spitzer stated a biography of Moses written today might be called At Least He Got It Built: "That's what we need today.
 A real commitment to get things done."